videojs/video.js/docs/api/vjs.Component.md

 ---

 ### getChild( name )
-> Returns a child component with the provided ID
+> Returns a child component with the provided name

 ##### PARAMETERS:
 * __name__